Governors' Camp: Information from the owner

 Room types at Governors' Camp

-Governors' Camp has 37 luxury tents and is located right in the heart of the best game viewing area of the Masai Mara.The entire camp is under canvas with all of the comforts of a luxury hotel.
+Governors' Camp has 16 classic safari tents (twins and doubles) and is located right in the heart of the best game viewing area of the Masai Mara.The entire camp is under canvas with all of the comforts of a luxury hotel.
 The tents are big, bright and allow in lots of natural light all tents have verandahs some with views across the sweeping plains of the Masai Mara, others look over the banks of the meandering Mara River.
 All tents are classic safari style each with en-suite bathrooms and a private verandah.

 Activities at Governors' Camp